ZMathias/skidbscraper/README.md

 ## A scrapy project with spiders written to extract ski resort data from [skiresort.info](https://www.skiresort.info/).

+### There are complete dumps included for every ski-resort in europe with at least some information available about it (around 3825 in total)

 Here is how to create a json dump featuring links to every European ski-resort available on the website: